BobbySinclusto/AIphone/README.md

 # AIphone

-This is a super janky game that's basically sort of like Gartic Phone but with AI generated images instead of drawing.
+This is a super cool game that's basically sort of like Gartic Phone but with AI generated images instead of drawing.

 ## Prerequisites
 Before you can run AIphone using Docker, you'll have to get the NVIDIA Container Toolkit set up and working.
 Follow the instructions here: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html

 ## Installation
-1. Sign up for an account on huggingface and agree to the model terms here: https://huggingface.co/runwayml/stable-diffusion-v1-5
+1. Sign up for an account on huggingface and agree to the model terms here: https://huggingface.co/stabilityai/stable-diffusion-2
 2. Install `git-lfs` if you don't already have it
 3. Clone this repo:
 ```